-Calling all Budding Engineers
+Attention all Aspiring Engineers

-Here’s what our Engineering programs in the Barrie region include:
+Our Engineering programs in the Barrie region include:

-- A supportive educational environment, featuring a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.